Should landlords have a home warranty on a rental property?

 What is covered in a landlord home warranty?

-Purchasing a home warranty for a rental property is the same as purchasing a home warranty for a residential property.
-Typical home warranty coverage lasts for one year, which is ideal for a landlord, as you will be able to assess your appliances and systems at move-in and move-out dates.
+Purchasing a home warranty for a rental property is the same as purchasing one for a residential property.
+Typical home warranty coverage lasts one year, which is ideal for a landlord, as you will be able to assess your appliances and systems at move-in and move-out dates.

-An annual reassessment means that you can adjust your plan where necessary, such as by adding in appliances that were previously under a manufacturer’s warranty or including newly purchased appliances.
+An annual reassessment means you can adjust your plan as necessary, such as by adding appliances previously under a manufacturer’s warranty or by including newly purchased appliances.

 When purchasing a home warranty, you’ll need to find one that offers flexibility and the option to add appliances to your plan.
-Reputable home warranty providers, like Cinch Home Services, offer a variety of options for you.
+Reputable home warranty providers, such as Cinch Home Services, offer a range of options for you.

 What should a landlord consider when choosing a home warranty plan?

-When you are choosing your home warranty plan, there are a few things you should take into consideration:
+When choosing your home warranty plan, there are a few things you should take into consideration:

 - If your rental property is older and contains aging appliances and home systems, you will want to cover these with a home warranty.

-- Some newer appliances might be covered by a manufacturers’ warranties, but check to see what that coverage entails.
+- Some newer appliances might be covered by a manufacturer’s warranty, but check what that coverage entails.
 A home warranty could be an added buffer where a manufacturer’s warranty doesn’t apply.

-- Make a decision about what you are looking to have covered in your home warranty, and decide upon a budget.
+- Decide what you want covered under your home warranty and set a budget.

-- A basic plan will be a lower monthly premium and cover regular appliances as well as home systems, such as plumbing, electrical, air conditioners and heating systems.
+- A basic plan will have a lower monthly premium and cover regular appliances as well as home systems, such as plumbing, electrical, air conditioning, and heating.

-- If you are looking for further coverage, you will pay an increased premium, but you can cover items like your pool, roof and more.
+- If you are looking for additional coverage, you will pay a higher premium, but you can cover items like your pool, roof, and more.

 It is important to carefully read the contract with the warranty company.
 Decide if you want to pay monthly for your coverage or pay the premium annually.
 You will want to be fully aware of exactly what is covered and what is not covered.